juancmandev/todo-react/README.md

 # React List

-A simple TODO list to add, delete and filter some task.
+A simple TODO list to add, delete, filter and mark as completed some task.

 You can check this project in action [here](https://whenixd.github.io/todo-react/).